RTÉ News: Six One

-RTÉ News: Six One is RTÉ's early evening news programme broadcast on the Irish television channels RTÉ One and RTÉ News at 6:01pm.
+RTÉ News: Six One is RTÉ's evening news programme broadcast on the Irish television channels RTÉ One and RTÉ News at 6:01pm.
 The bulletin airs until 7pm on weekdays and until 6:30pm on weekends, when it is styled as RTÉ News and Sport.
 Six One airs after Nuacht RTÉ (news in Irish), which airs at 5:40pm, and The Angelus at 6pm.

-It is co-presented by Sharon Tobin and rotating presenters after David McCullagh, the former co-presenter of current affairs programme Prime Time, departed the programme in October 2025.
+It is co-presented by Sharon Tobin and Tommy Meskill.

 The programme is produced by RTÉ News and Current Affairs, a division of Raidio Teilifis Éireann.